clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 # Simulated Evolution

+In the first part of this computer lab we will simulate the evolution of a (DNA) string of letters under a particular fitness function by using R.

+Lets start by creating an individual of our population:

 \begin{itemize}
+    \action First, start R or R-studio, depending on your operating system and preferences.
+    \action Load the library \texttt{stringr} by typing \texttt{library(stringr)} in the command line.
-\item Create a random string of length 10 of the characters AGCU.
+    \action Generate a random string of length 10 containing the characters A,G,C and U. You can use the following command:
+    \begin{itemize}
+        \item[] \texttt{paste(sample(c('A','G','C','U'), size=10, replace=TRUE), collapse='')}
+    \end{itemize} which creates a vector of length 10 containing the letters 'A', 'G', 'C' and 'U' and them puts them all together in a string.
+    \action Generate a couple of such strings to confirm that this does what you want (hint: you can use the arrow keys to scroll to commands you previously used in the command line).
-\item Now create a random string of length 100 of the characters AGCU.
+    \action Now generate a random string of length 100 with the characters 'A', 'G', 'C' and 'U'.
+If you want, you can store the string under a name (for instance \texttt{x}), by typing \texttt{x <- paste(....}' (where the previous command goes on the dots).
-\item *How many such strings are possible?
+    \askstar How many such strings are possible?
 This is the genotype space.
+\end{itemize}

-\item Create a population of 100 such strings.
+Now, we want to create a population 100 of such strings:\begin{itemize}
+    \action First create an empty vector to store your population: \texttt{population <- rep(0, 100)}
+    \action Fill your vector by creating a string for every position:\begin{itemize}
+        \item[] \texttt{for (i in 1:100) \{}
+        \item[] \texttt{\hspace{3mm} population[i] <- paste(sample(c('A','G','C','U'), size=100, replace=TRUE), collapse='')}
+        \item[] \texttt{\}}
+    \end{itemize}
+\end{itemize}

-\item Define a fitness function.
+Now we need to define a fitness function.
 Imagine, for instance, that the string CAC codes for a very useful aminoacids, such that the more CAC's in the genome, the higher the expected number of offspring.
-Fitness = count(CAC).
-Create a vector of fitnesses.
+Thus, fitness = count(CAC).\begin{itemize}
+    \action Create a vector containing the fitness of all the members of your population: first generate an empty vector to store the fitness' (\texttt{fitness <- rep(0, 100)}) and then use a for-loop to fill the vector with the fitness values, like in the previous bit of code.
+You can compute the fitness of an individual member of the population that is stored at place \texttt{i} in the population vector by using the function \texttt{str\_count(}: the fitness of this member is \texttt{str\_count(population[i], "CAC")}.
+    \ask What is the highest fitness a member of this population can have?
+\end{itemize}

-\item Create 100 children, each with a probability of inheriting their genome from a parent that is proportional to the parent's fitness.
+Now we will generate the next generation.
+Assume that each 'child' in the new population has a probability of inheriting their genome from a parent that is proportional to the parent's fitness.
 This is selection.
-\item Repeat 100 times.
-Plot fitness.
-This is selection without mutation.
+(I think I need to formulate this a bit differently).
+\begin{itemize}
+    \action Compute the average fitness and store it in a variable:\begin{itemize}
+        \item[] \texttt{av\_fitness <- mean(fitness)}
+    \end{itemize}
+    \action Generate 100 new children, using the built in function \texttt{sample} (the same one we used before):\begin{itemize}
+        \item[] \texttt{population = sample(population, size=100, replace=TRUE, prob=100*av\_fitness}
+    \end{itemize}
+    \ask If one population member has fitness 20 and all the other population members have fitness 1, what is the probability that a child will inherit its genome from this one population member?
+What do you expect to happen with the population?
+    \action Repeat this process 100 times and plot the result.
+If you feel like doing some implementation yourself, you can do this by creating a for-loop that executes the previous bits of codes 100 times, storing the fitness of every population in a vector.
+To plot your results, use:\begin{itemize}
+        \item[] \texttt{plot(seq(1,100,1), av\_fitness, type="l", ann=FALSE)}
+    \end{itemize}
+    (Assuming you stored the fitness values in av\_fitness).
+    \item[] To label your axes and titles you can use:\begin{itemize}
+        \item[] \texttt{title(main="title", xlab="x label", ylab="y label")}
+    \end{itemize}
+    Alternatively, you can use the provided script.
+Put your own values at the top!
-\item *Why does the fitness level off at a relatively low level?
+    \askstar Why does the fitness level off at a relatively low level?
+\end{itemize}

-\item Now introduce mutation: every child's nucleotide has probability $\mu$ to change into a random nucleotide.
+Now lets introduce mutation: every child's nucleotide has a probability $\mu$ to change into a random nucleotide.

-\item Repeat 100 times with $\mu=0.01$.
-Plot fitness.
+TODO fix this function

+\begin{itemize}
+    \action Use the provided script to do the same simulation, but with a mutation level $\mu=0.01$.
 This is selection with mutation.
-\item Repeat 1000 times with $\mu=0.001$.
-Plot fitness.
+    \action Do 1000 repetitions with $\mu=0.001$, plot the fitness.
 This shows the mutation-selection balance.
-\item *Why does the fitness with relatively high mutation rate level off at a slightly lower level?
+    \askstar Why does the fitness with relatively high mutation rate level off at a slightly lower level?
 \end{itemize}

 # Evolution of communication

-\begin{itemize}
-\item Consider the two matrix model of communication.
-For 3 meanings and 3 signals, both the sender and receiver matrix contain 9 values.
-\item *What are the optimal S* and R*, for maximal communicative success in a population?
-\item Assume that every individual is characterised by a genome of length 18, where each nucleotide codes for one value in S and R with A=3, G=2, C=1 and U=0.
-To construct the S and R matrices, rows are normalized.
-\item Compute fitness by communicating with a a fixed target S and R. Fitness = sum of diagonal values of S\%*\%R* + S*\%*\%R.
-\item Run an evolutionary simulation with low mutation rate for 100 iteration.
-What is the average fitness and most frequent communication system at the end of it?
-\item Compute fitness by communicating with a a random other agent, with its own (evolved) S' and R'.
-Fitness = sum of diagonal values of S\%*\%R' + S'\%*\%R.
-\item Run an evolutionary simulation with low mutation rate for 100 iteration.
-What is the average fitness and most frequent communication system at the end of it?
-\item *This is frequency dependent selection.
-Why does it not always evolve to the optimal communication system?
-\end{itemize}

-# Communication Systems as Matrices
 A possible way of representing a communication system is by using matrices that describe a mapping from a set of meanings to a set of forms (or signals).
-For instance, the well known alarm call system of Vervet monkeys \citep(seyfarth1980monkey}
- in its usual idealization, can be described as follows:
+For instance, the well known alarm call system of Vervet monkeys \citep{seyfarth1980monkey} in its usual idealization, can be described as follows:

 \begin{table}[h!]
 \begin{tabular}{ll}